compassmarketing/datatest/README.md

 ```

-## datatester.py
+## datatest
-datatester.py is a helper script included with the datatest module which locates and executes tests.
+datatest is a helper script included with the datatest module which locates and executes tests.
 Its behavior is as follows:
  - If no command line arguments are given, it recursively descends into ```./testing``` and calls python on all files ending with ```_datatest.py```
  - If command line arguments are given, it calls python on all arguments ending with ```_datatest.py```